Best Electric Bikes for Ottawa (2026): 10 Picks by Rider Type

 Ontario E-Bike Laws & NCC Pathway Rules

 Ontario follows the federal PAB (power-assisted bicycle) definition: a legal e-bike has a motor rated at 500W or less, cannot exceed 32 km/h on motor power alone, and must have operable pedals.
 Riders must be at least 16 years old — four years older than Alberta’s minimum of 12.
 Helmets are mandatory for all e-bike riders in Ontario regardless of age — the same rule applies in Alberta for e-bikes.
 No licence, registration, or insurance is required for legal PABs.
-For the full Ontario breakdown, read our Ontario E-Bike Laws (2026) guide.
+For the full Ontario breakdown, read our Ontario E-Bike Laws (2026) guide, or browse our 17 best 500W eBikes in Canada — all pathway-legal.

 Ontario vs Alberta — Key Differences for Ottawa Riders Minimum age: Ontario = 16 / Alberta = 12